verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 ### `main` and `watch`

-`main` is going to be... the *main* task of our workflow.
+`main` is going to be... well the *main* task of our workflow.
 It performs every operation needed for the build (many more will be added later), and runs the program.

 `watch` is going to trigger `main` every time a file changes in `src`.
-We use the `watch` package to monitor file changes, which you need to install:
+We use the `[watch](https://www.npmjs.com/package/watch)` package to monitor file changes, which you need to install:

 - Run `yarn add --dev watch`.

+**Note**: The `interval` option is the duration in seconds between file change checks.
+The default value is a bit too slow to my taste, so I use `1` second, which seems reasonable.
+You can use decimal numbers like `0.5` as well.

 Alright, we're now good to go.